About

 Members of the MBA Association (MBAA) are elected by the class to represent the student body's interests as one united voice.
 Under the leadership of the President, the MBAA makes decisions on how best to govern the student body and make decisions with the class funding.

 The MBAA is responsible for bringing the class together as one community and one family to make our year together the best it can be!
-This involves planning events and initiatives throughout the year, often collaborating with a team of Senators to do so.
+This involves influencing the cohort's culture over the course of the year, as well as planning events and initiatives, often collaborating with a team of Senators to do so.

 MBA Association